 Volvo XC60 T8 Twin Engine engines, drive & performance

 The Volvo XC60 T8 has to cover many bases.
-We’ve already seen efficiency, quality and kit is on its list of attributes, but you can add comfort, speed and respectable handling to its talents.
-The car was designed as a plug-in from the outset, so there are very few compromises you have to make compared with a regular XC60 when running the T8 model.
+We’ve already seen efficiency, quality and standard equipment are among its plus points, but you can add comfort, speed and respectable handling to its talents, too.
+The car was designed to be a plug-in hybrid from the outset, so there are very few compromises you have to make compared with a regular XC60 when running the T8 model.

 Volvo XC60 T8 Twin Engine electric motor, 0-62mph and acceleration

-There’s just one engine available in the T8, and it’s impressive.
-It’s a 2.0-litre four-cylinder petrol that’s both turbocharged and supercharged.
+There’s just one engine available in the T8: a 2.0-litre four-cylinder petrol that’s both turbocharged and supercharged.
 It makes 299bhp and drives the front wheels through an eight-speed automatic gearbox, while the electric motor produces 86bhp and drives the rear wheels.
-That means electric four-wheel-drive capability and a total of 385bhp.
+That means electric four-wheel-drive capability and a total output of 385bhp.

 That’s as much power as the latest hot hatchbacks, so even though the Volvo is a little heavier, performance is still rapid.
 It’ll accelerate from 0-62mph in 5.5 seconds, but top speed is limited to 112mph for safety reasons.
 A 'Polestar Engineered' version is also available, boosting power to 400bhp and shaving a tenth of the second off that 0-62mph time.

 However, with that electric motor supporting the petrol engine, there’s lots of easily accessible acceleration at any speed.
-It’s most noticeable off the line and at low speed, where the electric motor fills in for the petrol engine until it can deliver maximum performance.
+It’s most noticeable off the line and at low speed, where the motor fills in for the engine until it can deliver maximum performance.
 There’s a strong surge of acceleration on even half throttle, and as long as you keep it like this, refinement is good.

 Ask for everything from the hybrid setup and the petrol engine starts to get more vocal, with a nasally drone.
-It’s not unbearable and is only a small price to pay given the performance on tap, but it occasionally is at odds with the rest of the car’s considered refinement.
-At motorway speeds it’s particularly quiet and comfortable, though.
+It’s not unbearable and is only a small price to pay given the performance on tap, but it's occasionally at odds with the car's character.
+At motorway speeds the XC60 is particularly quiet and comfortable, though.